 Even as I write, Vancouver businesses are furiously gearing up to pit the might of money against the safety and lives of people who want to ride bikes in Vancouver.
 Their latest mission is to prevent Gregor’s team from adding one (yes, just one) separated bike lane on the North-South axis across Vancouver.
 This would run along Hornby Street, from the Burrard Bridge to Coal Harbour.
 (All of the other routes across Vancouver would continue to be dominated by cars.)
 I have biked Hornby Street several times, using its current, unprotected bike lane, and I’m here to tell you it’s a pretty terrifying experience.
 The cyclist is in real and constant danger of injury and death.

 The proposed, separated lane would protect cyclists from these dangers.
+(See here for an update – a post that shows how wonderful this route became).
 But this has not stopped the Canadian Federation of Independent Business from being incensed at the very idea.
 It seems that business owners such as David Prior, the owner of Rumours Hair Design, want cyclists to continue being in danger, because they fear negative repercussions to their businesses.
 Prior’s argument is that he pays taxes, so the city should protect his business.
 Hey, I pay taxes too, so shouldn’t the city protect my life?

 A lot of the criticism of Robertson has been vicious and personal, accusing him of being self-serving because he happens to ride a bike sometimes.
 I find it interesting that when politicians who drive cars vote for yet another bridge or road, that’s not self-serving.
 And when politicians who have health-care needs (a need which comes with being human) vote for more health care, that’s not self-serving either.
 But when politicians who ride bikes vote for some sorely-needed safe bike routes – now that’s self-serving!